dimxy/komodo/CONTRIBUTING.md

 ## Contribution review process

 Our team and community will review your contribution and start a transparent testing and quality assurance process.
-As soon as your contribution has undergone sucessful review and QA signoff it gets merged into the Komodo sourcecode.
+As soon as your contribution has undergone successful review and QA signoff it gets merged into the Komodo sourcecode.

 ## Community